 Health professionals diagnose osteoarthritis clinically without investigations if you are:

-45 or over AND has activity-related joint pain AND has either no morning joint-related stiffness or morning stiffness that lasts no longer than 30 minutes.
+45 or over AND have activity-related joint pain AND have either no morning joint-related stiffness or morning stiffness that lasts no longer than 30 minutes.
 X rays will sometimes be recommended if you are considering surgery or injection therapy.

 There is no role for MRI scans in osteoarthritis.